Are Time-Indexed Foundation Models the Future of Time Series Imputation?: Experiments

 \emph{(iii) Local baselines remain resilient.} Classical approaches leveraging temporal priors still deliver reasonable performance in heterogeneous settings, as reflected in both their MAE and ranking consistency.
+For instance, \texttt{Linear Interpolation} achieves an average MAE of 0.506, against e.g 0.664 for \texttt{CSDI} or 0.677 for \texttt{TimesNet}.
 However, the pronounced gap separating them from foundation models clearly illustrates the benefits of pretraining time-indexed models, which provide both accuracy and adaptability without retraining.

 Overall, the aggregated metrics and the rank-based analysis provide clear evidence that foundation models — particularly \texttt{TabPFN-TS} — deliver the most consistent and robust performance for zero-shot time-series imputation across diverse domains. \texttt{MoTM} also achieves an honorable level of accuracy despite relying on a comparatively simple regressor, underscoring the effectiveness of its pretrained time-indexed representations.
-Complete benchmark results are reported in \cref{full-results}, while additional experiments on datasets with lower sampling rates (daily and weekly) are provided in \cref{app:low-freq}.
+Finally, an ablation study in Appendix~\ref{app:tabpfn-additional-analysis} indicates that \texttt{TabPFN-TS}'s gains are highly sensitive to the choice of time-index features: the selected handcrafted encoding (normalized time index and daily/weekly Fourier features) consistently outperforms variants that remove periodicities or replace them with random frequencies.

-\subsubsection{Uncertainty Quantification Results}
+\subsubsection{Uncertainty quantification results}

 Beyond pointwise accuracy, it is important to assess how well models capture predictive uncertainty.
 Both \texttt{TabPFN-TS} and \texttt{MoTM} natively support quantile estimation, allowing them to produce calibrated uncertainty bounds around each imputed value.
 Among the baselines, only \texttt{CSDI} provides comparable quantile predictions.